vercel/next.js/errors/no-script-in-document-page.md

 #### Possible Ways to Fix It

-If you want a global script, instead just use the `_app.js` page.
+If you want a global script, instead use the `_app.js` page.

 ```jsx
 import Script from 'next/script'